BilhaNanetia/sales-and-inventory/README.md

 You do not have access to the following features:

 * Managing inventory (adding, removing, or updating items)
-* Generating reports of daily,monthly or yearly sales
+* Generating reports of daily, weekly, monthly or yearly sales

 If you need access to these features, please contact your manager or administrator.